Lou Seipel, Pastor

 Lou and Craig are the extremely proud parents of two grown sons, Zach and Sam.
 Zachary is a Lieutenant in the US Army, stationed in Fort Hood, Texas.
 He and his finance, Sheri Kimes, are scheduled to be married in May of 2013.
 Sam currently lives in Chicago, and is with United Health Care in the division of International Sales.

-Greg Kendrick, Student Associate Pastor
+Pete Elliott, Student Associate Pastor

 Gary Everts, Chancel Choir Director